 - If interested in a science or health specific study abroad ask about DIS, SIT, and the University College London Molecular Biology and Neuroscience Programs

-- Before engaging in health-related experiences abroad, read the AAMC Guidelines for Clinical Experiences Abroad and the ADEA Guidelines for Predental International Experiences.
+- Before engaging in health-related experiences abroad, read the AAMC Guidelines for Clinical Experiences Abroad.
 You can also prepare using the University of Minnesota Global Ambassadors for Patient Safety Workshop.